-In this article, we explore DSLR and mirrorless cameras and take a look at pros and cons of DSLR cameras and compare them to the new mirrorless technology that has been rapidly evolving in the past few years.
+In this article, we explore DSLR and mirrorless cameras and take a look at pros and cons of both in detail.
 When compared to mirrorless cameras, DSLR cameras by design have some inherent flaws and limitations.
 Part of it has to do with the fact that SLR cameras were initially developed for film.
 When digital evolved, it was treated just like film and was housed in the same mechanical body.
 Aside from the circuitry required for a digital sensor and other electronics, new digital film media and the back LCD, the rest of the SLR components pretty much stayed the same.
 The same mechanical mirror, the same pentaprism / optical viewfinder, the same phase detection system for autofocus operation.